MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Lync/LyncServer/lync-server-2013-device-report.md

 <div>

-## <a name="filters"></a><span data-ttu-id="32e5c-172">Filtros</span><span class="sxs-lookup"><span data-stu-id="32e5c-172">Filters</span></span>
+## <a name="filters"></a><span data-ttu-id="c1958-172">Filtros</span><span class="sxs-lookup"><span data-stu-id="c1958-172">Filters</span></span>

-<span data-ttu-id="32e5c-p110">Os filtros oferecem uma forma de retornar um conjunto de dados mais direcionado ou exibir os dados devolvidos em formas diferentes.
-Por exemplo, o Relatório de Dispositivos permite filtrar coisas como o tipo de chamada (isto é, a chamada foi realizada pelo cliente), uma chamada de conferência ou chamada PSTN. É possível também escolher como os dados devem ser agrupados.
-Neste caso, os dispositivos são agrupados por hora, dia, semana ou mês.</span><span class="sxs-lookup"><span data-stu-id="32e5c-p110">Filters provide a way for you to return a more finely-targeted set of data or to view the returned data in different ways.
+<span data-ttu-id="c1958-p110">Os filtros oferecem uma forma de retornar um conjunto de dados mais direcionado ou exibir os dados devolvidos em formas diferentes.
+Por exemplo, o Relatório de Dispositivo permite filtrar coisas como o tipo de chamada (isto é, a chamada foi realizada pelo cliente), uma chamada de conferência ou chamada PSTN.
+Também é possível escolher como os dados devem ser agrupados.
+Neste caso, os dispositivos são agrupados por hora, dia, semana ou mês.</span><span class="sxs-lookup"><span data-stu-id="c1958-p110">Filters provide a way for you to return a more finely-targeted set of data or to view the returned data in different ways.
 For example, the Device Report enables you to filter on such things as call type (that is, was the call a client call), a conference call, or a public switched telephone network (PSTN) call.
 You can also choose how data should be grouped.
 In this case, devices are grouped by hour, day, week, or month.</span></span>

-<span data-ttu-id="32e5c-177">A tabela a seguir lista os filtros que podem ser usados com o Relatório de Dispositivos.</span><span class="sxs-lookup"><span data-stu-id="32e5c-177">The following table lists the filters that you can use with the Device Report.</span></span>
+<span data-ttu-id="c1958-177">A tabela a seguir lista os filtros que podem ser usados com o Relatório de Dispositivo.</span><span class="sxs-lookup"><span data-stu-id="c1958-177">The following table lists the filters that you can use with the Device Report.</span></span>

-### <a name="device-report-filters"></a><span data-ttu-id="32e5c-178">Filtros do Relatório de Dispositivos</span><span class="sxs-lookup"><span data-stu-id="32e5c-178">Device Report Filters</span></span>
+### <a name="device-report-filters"></a><span data-ttu-id="c1958-178">Filtros do Relatório de Dispositivo</span><span class="sxs-lookup"><span data-stu-id="c1958-178">Device Report Filters</span></span>

 <table>
 <colgroup>